annetteclopezdavila/Advanced_Machine_Learning/Projects/Project4.md

 DoKFold(X,y,10)
   ~~~
-Unfortunately, the results to this never were loaded; the code is still running
+Unfortunately, the results to this never were loaded; the code has been running for a very long time.

 # Comparison between GAM and Nadaraya-Watson Regression